 Monday, April 11

 Coniferous forests tend to be in colder, windier areas of the globe.
 Conifers are adapted to withstand long winters.
-Strangely, the make up of trees in that situation is similar to those which must regularly withstand droughts.
+Strangely, the makeup of trees in that situation is similar to those who must regularly withstand droughts.
 We have several conifers in our tree nursery.
 Consider the Virginia Pine, more commonly known as the Christmas tree.